 Font change had always been tricky.
 Every time a font was installed on any system, it used to be a system-wide change, it always required admin privilege.
-So any regular user who wants to change fonts on his PC couldn’t do it, and the same applies to shared school or work PC.
-However, this has changed starting with Windows 10 v1809.
-You can now install, and change fonts in Windows 10 without the need for administrative privileges.
+So any regular user who wants to change fonts on his PC couldn’t do it, and the same applies to a shared school or work PC.
+However, this has changed and you can now install, and change fonts in Windows 11/10 without the need for administrative privileges.

-Install & change fonts only for yourself in Windows 10
+Install or Change fonts only for yourself in Windows 11/10

 Right-click on a font file in File Explorer.
 You will have two options.
 First is “Install for all users“, and with admin permission, you can install it for all the users.
-Second would be a simply Install.
+The second would be a simple Install.
 It will install the font for that user only.

 In scenarios, where the font comes within a compressed folder, there will no context-menu- i.e. right-click options available.
 However, when you double-click on the font file within the compressed folder it opens in the font previewer.
 The preview will have an “Install” button.

-If this is sound new for you, its because most of the Windows 10 PCs are single user machines.
+If this sounds new for you, it’s because most Windows PCs are single user machines.

 This is indeed good news for third-party font developers, especially paid fonts.
 Now any user will be able to install it just for himself, and will not need any assistance.